-Facebook’s CEO Mark Zuckerberg testified today before the US Senate, after admitting that up to 87 million people may have had their data improperly shared with the company Cambridge Analytica.
+Facebook’s CEO Mark Zuckerberg testified in 2018 before the US Senate, after admitting that up to 87 million people may have had their data improperly shared with the company Cambridge Analytica.

 Cambridge Analytica’s ties to the Trump campaign have made data harvesting headline news, but this story is probably just the tip of the iceberg.